aliraghebi/laravel-wallet/docs/guide/main/withdraw.md

 $user = User::first();
 ```

-As the user uses `HasWallets`, he will have `balance` property.
+Since the user uses `HasWallets`, he will have `balance` property.
-Check the user's balance.
+Let’s check the user's balance.

 ```php
 $user->balance; // 100
 ```

-The balance is not empty, so you can withdraw funds.
+The balance is now not empty, so you can withdraw funds.

 ```php
 $user->withdraw(10);
 $user->balance; // 90
 ```

-It's simple!
+It is simple!

 ## And what will happen if the money is not enough?